akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 - a **textarea** attribute
 - a **multi select** attribute *(the option codes of the multi select attribute must already exist)*

+#### Specificity regarding simple select / multi select attributes

+To copy values from a simple select attribute to another, or from a multi select attribute to another, **the option you want to copy must already exist in the target attribute.**

+Let's say you have 2 attributes: attribute 1 and attribute 2.
+Both list sizes.
+You want to copy the size filled in Attribute 1, to Attribute 2.
+Both have an option with code "S", but this option doesn't have the same label: in attribute 1, the label is `Small` whereas is Attribute 2, it is `S`.

+When your perform a copy action on one or several products to copy this size, the option with code `S` will be copied from attribute 1 to attribute 2 in your Product Edit Form and the result will be:
+- Attribute 1: `Small`
+- Attribute 2: `S`

+If any label is defined for the option, then the code will be copied.

 ### Example